A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices

-We then apply the THLE and modified QCA to study the interplay of coherence and interaction in light propagation through the two open waveguide QED lattice models.
-At low intensities of the incident light, we find coherent light propagation in both the models, which can be investigated by any of THLE, QCA, and modified QCA.
+At low intensities of the incident light, we find perfect resonant transmission in both the models, which can be investigated by any of THLE, QCA, and modified QCA.
 The interaction dominates light propagation for increasing intensities in an array of direct-coupled qubits.
-The transmission coefficient in this model falls with an increasing power due to the photon-photon blockade, which is generated by the nonlinearity (interaction) at the qubits.
+The transmission probability in this model falls with an increasing power due to the photon-photon blockade, which is generated by the nonlinearity (interaction) at the qubits.
 This regime can be adequately analyzed only by either THLE or modified QCA.
-For the side-coupled qubits, the effect of interaction on light propagation is non-monotonic with increasing intensity of input light for the side-coupled qubits.
-The light transmission coefficient at resonant condition first decays with growing power, and then it again enhances with further increase in intensity when photons saturate the qubits.
+For the side-coupled qubits, the effect of interaction on light propagation is non-monotonic with increasing intensity of input light.
+The light transmission probability at resonant condition first decays with growing power, and then it again enhances with further increase in intensity when photons saturate the qubits.
+Our work provides an insightful understanding of the role of excitation blockade on the transmission by proposing a simple calculation method to capture their effects.
 The rest of the paper is organized in the following sections and appendices.
 The models, analysis, primary results, and outlook are given in the next four sections.
-We also include technical details of our research in the appendices for the interested readers.
+We include the details of calculations, evidences of inelastic scattering, results for inhomogeneous side-coupled system, etc in the appendices.